 NCL vs DCL

-However, as my business grows in planning and booking family vacations, I had to realize not everyone can afford to sail Disney and I needed to check out some other options.
+However, as my business grows in planning and booking family vacations, I had to realize not everyone can afford to sail Disney or it may not be the right fit for every family and I needed to check out some other options.
 We decided to take Norwegian Cruise Lines for a spin as they were offering a promotion we could not pass up.
 Here is what I think you NEED to know about the differences and if cruising NCL could be a valid option for you!